 End caps are large-core-diameter, short-length fibers used to diffuse the beam intensity of high-power fibers to prevent damage to fiber end faces.
 Glass processors are well suited for fusing large-core-silica end caps to the ends of power beam delivery fibers.
 We recommend using an LDC401 or LDC401A Fiber Cleaver to fabricate end caps with precise lengths.

 Two single mode fibers tapered and fused together for 50/50 coupling in a glass processor.
 Spacing between the fiber cores is approximately 15 to 20 µm.

 The workstation includes the fiber holders, furnace assembly, CCD camera with ND filters for hot imaging, PC and monitor pre-installed with the control software, and mirror tower for side- and end-view imaging.
 Each processor workstation is fitted with a high-purity Teflon gas line and a gas regulator equipped with a CGA-580 output port; a DIN 477 Number 6 output port connector is also included.
-Graphite or iridium filament assemblies, as well as the top and bottom inserts for the fiber holders, both of which are required to operate the glass processor workstation, can be purchased separately below.
+An FTAV4 Graphite Filament Assembly (for Ø125 µm - Ø600 µm Cladding) comes pre-installed in the system; additional graphite or iridum filaments are sold separately below.
+Top and bottom inserts for the fiber holders, both of which are required to operate the glass processor workstation, can also be purchased separately below.

 Installation and training by one of our application engineers is recommended for this system; please contact Tech Support for more details.

 Filament Assemblies contain a graphite or iridium omega-shaped resistive heater element encased within a protective shroud.
 The filaments sold here are compatible with the automated glass processors; those indicated in the table to the right as splice filaments are also compatible with the LFS4100 Splicing System.